dominikrys/schism/README.md

 yarn bundle-debug
 ```

-Host the website locally from the `docs` directory:
+Host the website locally from the `docs` or `docs-debug` directory:

 ```bash
 python3 -m http.server